MD2Korg/software.md2k.org/content/under-the-hood/mcerebrum/architecture.md

 ## Analyze: Concurrent Computation of Multi-Sensor biomarkers
 The second tenet, _analyze_, is principally responsible for processing the collected high-rate sensor data to compute features and biomarkers that can be used by multiple apps throughout the whole system.
 The main challenge is to screen the data for acceptable quality, clean the data, compute hundreds of features, and then apply the machine-learning models of all biomarkers, all in real-time, without falling behind the incoming data rate and without saturating the CPU and memory of resource constrained phones.
 One key approach to making this feasible is to facilitate efficient sharing of intermediate results (e.g., features) so computation can be reused.

-We first describe in Section~\ref{sec:reuse} how data and computation can be reused to scale the analytics.
-Next, \Cref{sec:overload} explores and evaluates the techniques to manage system overload so as to manage Android's quality of service system to support continuous high-frequency sensor data analysis.
-Finally, \Cref{sec:biomarker} describes Stream Processor that implements real-time computation and sharing of features and biomarkers throughout mCerebrum.
+We first describe in the [data and computation reuse]({{< relref "#data-and-computation-reuse" >}}) section how data and computation can be reused to scale the analytics.
+Next, [handling system overload]({{< relref "#handling-system-overload" >}}) explores and evaluates the techniques to manage system overload so as to manage Android's quality of service system to support continuous high-frequency sensor data analysis.
+Finally, [real-time computation and sharing of features and biomarkers]({{< relref "#stream-processor-real-time-computation-and-sharing-of-features-and-biomarkers" >}}) describes Stream Processor that implements real-time computation and sharing of features and biomarkers throughout mCerebrum.
 We also analyze the impact of such sharing on improving CPU and memory efficiency.

 ### Data and Computation Reuse
 It is not enough to have communication efficiency in each app, the system needs to reuse as much data and computation as possible.
 The modularization of mCerebrum allows sensor data to be collected once by a single application where it is published through DataKit for the rest of the system to receive.
 This allows multiple applications to receive data concurrently by subscribing to data streams.
 Computation reuse occurs when various processing components of the platform compute intermediate results or resulting biomarkers that are placed on the DataKit bus where others can utilize these processed streams instead of recomputing from raw data.